-Does your dog fear the vacuum cleaner?
-Does he run to hide under your bed when you move furniture around?
-Does he bark frantically at the Christmas tree each December?
-If so, there's a good chance that your dog has developed a fear of specific objects.
+Does your dog have a fear of objects?
+Does he run to hide under your bed when you pull out the vacuum cleaner?
+Does he bark frantically at step ladders?
+If so, there's a good chance that your dog may be reacting out of fear.

 Causes of a Fear of Objects

-Dogs can also become fearful of certain objects because of the unpredictable noises they make.
-Toby, a hound mix, stands and barks at a child's stuffed animal that sings a birthday song.
+Dogs can also become fearful of certain objects because of the unpredictable lights, noises, or movements they make.
+For example, Toby, a hound mix, stands and barks at a child's stuffed animal that sings a birthday song.
 He keeps low to the floor with his ears tucked back as he barks, ready to run if the stuffed animal should lunge at him.
 The unfamiliar and unpredictable noise startles him to the point that he has developed a fear of the stuffed animal.
-Many people see this type of fear develop in their dogs towards the vacuum cleaner, hair dryers, and other noisy household items.
+Many people see this type of fear develop in their dogs towards vacuum cleaners, hairdryers, and other noisy household items.

 Overcoming a Fear of Objects

-Fortunately, fear of a certain object is usually fairly easy to address.
-There are several things you can do to put your dog at ease:
+Fortunately, there are several things you can do to put your dog at ease if they are fearful:

-- Coax your dog's fear away with treats.
-A mild fear may be eradicated simply by giving your dog some treats anytime he approaches the object.
-Try to ignore your dog when he gets a little closer to the object.
-Just gently toss some treats over with each step he takes.
+A mild fear may be overcome by using positive reinforcement to help your dog get closer and closer to the object.
+Give your dog some treats anytime he approaches the object and use encouraging praise to show your dog this can be fun.
+Gently toss some treats over with each step he takes.
 If this doesn't work, you can try leaving treats on the ground that lead up to the object.
-Allow your dog to get the treats in his own time, and again, try to ignore him as he investigates the area around the object.
-You can leave a few treats around the object every day, and your dog will soon learn that he gets good things whenever he goes near the object.
+Allow your dog to get the treats in his own time, and try to give him space as he investigates the area around the object.
+You can leave a few treats around the object every day.
+In time, your dog may learn that he gets good things whenever he goes near the object he once feared.

-- Gradually desensitize your dog to the object.
-It may take a little more work to get rid of a more severe fear.
-With some objects, you may need to slowly get your dog comfortable with it.
-This works well with fear of objects like the vacuum cleaner.
-You can start by leaving the vacuum in the middle of the room without turning it on.
-As in the previous step, you can leave treats in the vicinity of the vacuum.
-It may take several days or more for your dog to get comfortable with getting close to the object.
+Start by leaving the vacuum in the middle of the room without turning it on.
+Place treats in the vicinity of the vacuum.
+It may take several days or more for your dog to get comfortable with getting closer to the object.

-After the dog is walking around the vacuum without fear, you can try turning it on for just a few seconds while continuously tossing some really yummy treats to your dog.
-Slowly build up the amount of time the vacuum is on until your dog is able to get close to it without succumbing to fear.
+Once the dog is able to be around the moving vacuum without fear, try turning it on for just a few seconds while continuously tossing some really yummy treats to your dog.
+Slowly build up the amount of time the vacuum is on until your dog is able to get close to it without showing signs of fear.

 Edited by Jenna Stregowski, RVT